Here is a partial list of our dedicated staff who is the heart and soul of PCL. Feel free to contact us!

-After founding his first business in college, he went on to develop an international economic development company that used micro-enterprise, sustainable and cultural tourism, and in-country training workshops to promote local businesses and services in over 50 countries on six continents.
-These efforts strived to replace destructive resource extraction programs, unfair labor practices, and culturally harmful policies.
-This dynamic work across the globe encouraged Howard to continue the work at home with California NGO’s focusing on water policy, land use, local community planning, and economic development.
+After founding his first business in college, he co-founded an international economic development company that used micro-enterprise, sustainable and cultural tourism, and in-country workshops to promote local businesses and services in over 50 countries on six continents.
+These efforts strived to replace destructive resource extraction programs, unfair labor practices, and culturally harmful policies with opportunities that provided long-term sustainable economic and environmental benefits to local communities.
+This dynamic work across the globe encouraged Howard to continue his work at home in California with local, statewide, and national NGO’s focusing on water policy, land use, local community planning, and economic development.

 Howard is honored to have the opportunity to lead PCL, with its diverse and successful history, into another decade of accomplishments.

 A native of Pittsburgh, Pennsylvania, Matt began working locally with the Environmental Council of Sacramento (ECOS) in 2008.
 Focused initially on biodiversity preservation, Matt became ECOS’s Land Use and Conservation Policy Director, engaging on the broad spectrum of issues at the nexus of land use, transportation, housing, and climate policy.
 As PCL’s statewide Policy Director since 2017, he continues his focus on planning policy development that seeks to provide joint-solutions to California’s environmental and social equity challenges.